aws-samples/aws-dms-msk-demo/README.md

     insert/remove/update data from your database.
 It should get reflected on your board.

 ## CleanUp
+*	Stop the DMS Replication task by replacing the ARN in below command.
+    ```
+    aws dms stop-replication-task –-replication-task-arn <dms task arn>
+    ```
 *   Delete the CloudFormation stack.
 *	Clean the resources that are dynamically created.
      * Go to Services, then DMS and click endpoints in the left navigation.
      *	Delete “dms-blog-kafka-target” DMS endpoints.